About

 About the Collective

-The Highland Culture Collective is a group of artists, communities and arts organisations across the Highlands of Scotland.
-We’ve come together as part of a national pilot project across Scotland, in response to the impact of the pandemic.
-Funded by Creative Scotland, our 5 artists-in-residence will work creatively & collaboratively with communities for a year, from September 2021 to September 2022.
+The Highland Culture Collective was a group of socially-engaged artists who worked closely with communities and arts organisations across the Highlands of Scotland over the course of the two-year long project (Aug ’21 – June ’23) .
+We came together as part of Culture Collective, a national pilot project across Scotland, aiming to respond to the impact of the Covid-19 pandemic.
+Funded by Creative Scotland, our 5 artists-in-residence worked creatively & collaboratively with over 50 community groups across the Highlands, spanning all three of our region’s coasts.

 Our team